 Kathy was suffering from:

 We discovered, through testing, that Kathy had SIBO as well as SIFO (overgrowth of unfriendly bacteria as well as overgrowth of yeast).

 Because the test also showed severe dairy and egg sensitivities, she removed these foods from her diet.
-I also recommended she eliminate sugar and white carbs such as bread, pasta, rice
+I also recommended she eliminate sugar and white carbs such as bread, pasta, rice, and white potatoes.

 Next, we added a multivitamin designed for blood sugar control to help her with energy and anxiety.